Whole Children runs classes and vacation programs throughout the year. Classes run Monday through Saturday.

 We’ve found that teaching social skills within the context of interest-based classes is one of the best ways to build skills, develop confidence, and foster lasting friendships.

-Our complete class catalog is mailed to families several weeks before the start of each session and is also available to download from our website.
+Our complete class catalog is available on our website several weeks before the start of each session.
 You can also register online and pay for classes at www.wholechildren.org or by calling 413-585-8010.

 Summer programs run throughout most of July and August.
 We run full-day and half-day programs for two separate age groups (school-age and teens).